 Water: source of life and movement

 It runs through our veins, structures the layout of our ecosystems.
 The history of its passage is engraved in our landscape, as are our attempts to parcel and contain the uncontainable.
 In Western Massachusetts, the narrative of water runs parallel to the flow and displacement of people.
-From the genocide of Native American Nations, to the flooding of the Quabbin valley, the history of Western Mass has been shaped by land and water battles.
+From the genocide of Indigenous Nations, to the flooding of the Quabbin valley (Nipmuc Territory), the history of Western Mass has been shaped by land and water battles.

 In Memory Flow: Narratives of Land, Water and Displacement in Western Mass., the history/present/future of this life giving “resource” was explored through art and conversation.
 The Talking Wings and Visioning B.E.A.R.
 Circle Intertribal Coalition partnered to run a series of performances and workshops that engage historical memory as a catalyst to unite communities in the face of global warming